NHS Imaging Backlog

 We help you get your images

 Not sure how to obtain a copy of your scan?
 You are legally entitled to your images under UK GDPR.
-We can guide you through the process of requesting your DICOM files from any NHS trust or imaging centre in the UK - just ask us.
+We can guide you through the process of requesting your DICOM files from any NHS trust or imaging centre in the UK.
+We can also assist with any DICOM images using WhatsApp, Dropbox, OneDrive & Google Drive transfers - just ask us.

 Common Questions